intel/nauta/docs/user-guide/actions/submit_mult_exp.md

 # Submitting Multiple Experiments

 Storage locations for your input and output folders are determined by the mount command.
-See [Working with Datasets](working_with_datasets.md) and [Mounting Experiment Input to Storage](mount_exp_input.md).
+Refer to the [Working with Datasets](working_with_datasets.md) and the [Mounting Experiment Input to Storage](mount_exp_input.md) for more information.

 This section describes how to launch multiple experiments using the same script, and discusses the following main topics:

 - [Submitting Multiple Individual Experiments](#submitting-multiple-individual-experiments)
 - [Parameter Ranges and Parameter Sets](#parameter-ranges-and-parameter-sets)

 ## Submitting Multiple Individual Experiments